codeclimate/codeclimate/ISSUE_TEMPLATE.md

   If this output is large, consider using a service like gist.github.com.

 - Indicate what you expected to happen and what happened instead
-- Include your operating system, how you run Docker (e.g. Docker Machine) and the version of Docker you're using.
+- Include your operating system, how you run podman (e.g. podman Machine) and the version of podman you're using.

   Include the output of the following commands:

   ```
   uname -a
-  docker version
+  podman version
   env | grep "^DOCKER_"
   ```